tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 - The file starts with establishing variables which contain elements from index.html
 	- This is done so these elements can be altered (for the case for info_box result_box etc) or to add EventListeners for buttons (start_btn restart etc)
-- As we are creating variables that are "parents" of other elements, in some cases parent.querySelector() can be used over document.querySelector
+- In some cases parent.querySelector() can be used over document.querySelector if we are getting an element that is a child of a parent we already have stored in a variable
 	- See exit_btn and continue_btn
 #### Adding Functionalities To Buttons
 ```javascript